Appdynamics/vmware-vsphere-monitoring-extension/README.md

 | Uptime | The system uptime of the VM in seconds. |

 ##Contributing

-Always feel free to fork and contribute any changes directly via GitHub.
+Always feel free to fork and contribute any changes directly via [GitHub](https://github.com/Appdynamics/vmware-vsphere-monitoring-extension).

+##Community

+Find out more in the [AppSphere](http://appsphere.appdynamics.com/t5/Extensions/VMware-vSphere-Monitoring-Extension/idi-p/839) community.

 ##Support

-For any support questions, please contact ace@appdynamics.com.
+For any questions or feature request, please contact [AppDynamics Center of Excellence](mailto://ace-request@appdynamics.com).